-RECOMMENDED: Find more things to do in the summer in Chicago
+RECOMMENDED: Full guide to the best things to do in Chicago

 Best beaches in Chicago